RJTaylor8286/test-cli/README.md

 HELLO WORLD

-# Test::Cli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/test/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem will allow the user to see available movie times at a movie theater in Richmond, Va.
+The user will be able to see the movie that is playing, the showtime, and the price of the tickets.

 ## Installation